 We frequently enter into contractual marketing relationships with partners that drive consumers to our ecommerce platform and call centers.
 These marketing partners include financial and online services companies, affiliate organizations, online advertisers and content providers, and other marketing vendors.
 We also have relationships with strategic marketing partners, including hospitals and pharmacy chains that promote our Medicare platforms to their customers as well as other provider groups, wellness, and other digital and affinity groups.
 We compensate many of our marketing partners for their referrals on either a submitted health insurance application basis or a per-referral basis or, if they are licensed to sell health insurance, we may share a percentage of the commission we earn from the health insurance carrier for each member referred by the marketing partner.
-The success of our relationship is dependent on a number of factors, including but not limited to the continued positive market presence, reputation and growth of the marketing partner, the effectiveness of the marketing partner in marketing our website and services, the compliance of each marketing partner with applicable laws, regulations and guidelines, the contractual terms we negotiate with our marketing partners, including the marketing fees we agree to pay and our ability to accurately and timely track, pay and manage marketing partners.
-We depend on our marketing partners for a large number of guality referrals to keep our health insurance agents productive.
+The success of our relationship is dependent on a number of factors, including but not limited to the continued positive market presence, reputation and growth of the marketing partner, the effectiveness of the marketing partner in marketing our website and services, the compliance of each marketing fees we agree to pay and our ability to accurately and timely track, pay and manage marketing partners.
+We depend on our marketing partners for a large number of quality referrals to keep our health insurance agents productive.
 If our marketing partners fail to deliver effective and/or timely marketing campaigns, especially during the Medicare annual enrollment period, our business and financial condition could be harmed.